wcarvalho/dirc-detector/README.md

 + *MYAPPS* : used as location to install executables
 + *scripts*  : used as location to install executable scripts

-Note: (Please make sure *MYAPPS* and *scripts* are in your bin)
+Note: Please make sure **MYAPPS** and **scripts** are in your bin

-####Instructions on how to build and install each component of this library are located within each component's README:
+Once,

+###Harder installation
+If the installation instructions above didn't work out for some reason, you can follow the installation instruction in each component's README.

 1. [Dirc-Objects](https://github.com/wcarvalho/dirc-detector/tree/master/dircobjects#installation-instructions)
 2. [Particle-Generator](https://github.com/wcarvalho/dirc-detector/tree/master/generator#installation-instructions)